 Parents Need to Know

-Father of the Bride spins a pretty web of nuptial fantasy, but is such frenzied consumerism really what weddings are about?
-That said, there's a lot to like, especially its warm, witty star, Steve Martin, who makes a great dad: he's prickly but loving, a real softie at heart.
-Diane Keaton has little to do here but smile through tears; her role has been usurped by Martin Short's Frank, the wedding planner whose bizarre accent makes each of his suggestions hilarious.
-The scenes between Frank and George are superb, and they more than make up for the overly sweet sentiment elsewhere.
+The film spins a pretty web of nuptial fantasy, though it makes you wonder whether such frenzied consumerism is really what weddings should be about.
+That said, there's a lot to like in Father of the Bride, especially its warm, witty star: Martin embodies the fiercely overprotective dad struggling to let go, prickly but loving, and a real softie at heart.
+Keaton has little to do here but smile through tears; her role has been usurped by Martin Short's Franck, the wedding planner who leans into lazy gay stereotypes, but whose over-the-top performance can still often be funny.
+The scenes between Franck and George are superb, making up for the overly sweet sentiment elsewhere.

 Also to its credit, this film manages to capture a sense of the specific bond that can exist between father and daughter.
 As George wrestles with the fact that his little girl, who saw him as her hero, is growing up, he experiences emotions that most parents and children will relate to.
 And in a welcome update of the 1950 original, Annie has more to offer than just a pretty face: She's pursuing a career in architecture, and she can play a mean game of basketball, too.